ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 22/09/2021 [/h1]

+General
+- 4 new monuments in France

 Balance
 - Slightly buffed Reformed Trade option
 - Papal Golden Bull numbers buffed
 - Council of Trent modifiers tweaked
+- Minor tweaks to some monuments
+- All monuments that were T2 or T3 at start are T1

 Fixes
 - Samogitia and Klaipeda got Lithuanian ideas